Tree Planting Program

 All handplant orders must be in multiples of 25 trees or shrubs per species.
 Payment must accompany order.

-With this convenient package, you get 10 each of some of the most popular species for eastern Nebraska, including SW White Pine, Ponderosa Pine, Swamp White Oak, Dogwood, and Cotoneaster.
+With this convenient package, you get 10 each of some of the most popular species for eastern Nebraska, including Ponderosa Pine, Swamp White Oak, Nanking Cherry, Colorado Blue Spruce, and Chokeberry.
 This is a great option if you are looking for smaller quantities of these trees.

-With this convenient package, you get 10 each of American Plum, Dogwood, Woods Rose, Gambel Oak, and Sand Cherry.
+With this convenient package, you get 10 each of American Plum, Woods Rose, Nanking Cherry, Chokeberry, and Elderberry.

 Machine Plants: $1.45 per tree or shrub